The Relaxing Nighttime Skin-Care Routine I Swear By

 When I go home after a long day of shooting videos for Refinery29, I try to make my studio apartment feel like my own personal spa.
 I drop my things, put on comfy clothes, and spend the next few hours relaxing and processing the day I just had.

-Click ahead to watch my entire nighttime routine — and shop a few of my favorite products.
+Click ahead to watch my entire nighttime routine — and shop a few of my favourite products.